 Sometime in 2020, strange, savage creatures that hunt based on hearing have almost wiped out humanity.
 This is true even for the Abbott family.
 The father Lee (John Krasinski), the mother Evelyn (Emily Blunt), and their children, deaf daughter Regan (Millicent Simmonds) and son Marcus (Noah Jupe) are still reeling from the death of the young Abbott son who was killed by the creatures.

 Krasinski and his wife make an excellent duo in this film.
 They both are a powerhouse couple on-screen and behind-the-scenes.
-The two of them, along with their young-costars, made you feel every emotion and moment of tension.
+The two of them, along with their young costars, made you feel every emotion and moment of tension.
 All without words.
-The silence and lack of dialogue (for the most part) only adds to the intensity of the film.
-It disregards gratuitous gore, four letter words, and shock value for genuine moments of frights.
+The silence and lack of dialogue (for the most part) only add to the intensity of the film.
+It disregards gratuitous gore, four-letter words, and shock value for genuine moments of frights.

-With award season fast approaching, there is no doubt that A Quiet Place deserves to be considered for Best Picture, Best Director, and Best Supporting Actress for Emily Blunt.
-As I said before, this is one of the most original films I have seen in a long time.
-If it does not get a nod at the Academy Awards, that proves just how aristocratic they are in the entertainment industry.
+There is no doubt that A Quiet Place deservds to be considered for Best Picture, Best Director, and Best Supporting Actress for Emily Blunt.
+As I said before, this is one of the most original films I have seen in a long time, but it barely got a nod at the Academy Awards.
+To me, this proves just how aristocratic they are in the entertainment industry.

 FAVORITE QUOTE: He’ll come for us.

 PARENTAL CONCERN: Violence, Scenes of Peril, Frightening images

 Check out the trailer below:

 What do you think?
 Let me know in the comments below and tell me about your thoughts.
 While you are at it, check out my review of Star Wars: The Last Jedi and Wind River.
 Don’t forget to like, share, and subscribe for more posts like this one.